erenyusufduran/path/08-sql/0-mssql/README.md

 ## <a id="where">**Filtering data with *WHERE* Clause**</a>

-Where clause that allows you to filter rows of data based on some criteria.
+**WHERE** clause that allows you to filter rows of data based on some criteria.

 ```sql
 SELECT AVG(ListPrice)